-The Carbone family’s located in Melfi, Basilicata, close to the stunning Norman & subsequently Anjou & Swabian castle, in an ancient cellar hewn out of the black lava rock, they first planted Aglianico vines in the 1970s.
+The Lucano family of Carbone is located in Melfi, Basilicata, close to the stunning Norman & subsequently Anjou & Swabian castle, in an ancient cellar hewn out of the black lava rock, they first planted Aglianico vines in the 1970s.
 Up until vintage 2005, & as was the tradition in the area, the family sold their fruit off; in their case it was to then famous cantina of Paternoster.

-Fruit of the chocolate brown volcanic soils that surround Monte Vulture, this is classic damson & graphite, full-bodied Aglianico del Vulture at its very best.
+Fruit of the chocolate brown volcanic soils that surround Monte Vulture, this is classic damson & graphite, full-bodied, fresh & authentic Aglianico del Vulture at its very best.

 From 2012 conversion in biologico/organic, certified in 2015 by Assoc.
 Suolo e Saluta

 Aglianico del Vulture DOC ‘400 Some’, Melfi

 Aglianico del Vulture Riserva DOCG ‘Stupor Mundi’ DOCG, Melfi

 Fiano Bianco Basilicata IGT, Melfi